Goat paya aka goat trotters curry, is essentially a runny, brothy curry that is infused with robust flavors and tons of nutrients.

 - Want the curry to have a thicker texture?
 You can prepare a simple slurry using a bit of chickpea flour and water and add it into the curry while it is still on heat, slowly, while whisking it constantly.

 - To speed up the cooking process, you can also cook the lamb trotters with a bit of meat tenderizer added in.
-This will also help the goat trotters absorb the flavours better.
+This will also help the goat trotters absorb the flavors better.

 - To lend this curry a nice smoky flavor, you can choose to grill the whole onions over an open flame, grind them into a paste and then use them for the recipe.